-Luther College is part of a consortium of eleven Lutheran colleges that operate a Washington Semester program.
+Luther College is part of a consortium of thirteen Lutheran colleges that operate a Washington Semester program.
+The program is offered each semester, and students earn 12-16 credits, depending on the department sponsoring their internship.